n-r-w/knowledgegraph-mcp/README.md

 Use knowledge graph tools when ANY of these conditions are met:

 **1. EXPLICIT USER REQUEST FOR PERSISTENCE:**
-- User asks to remember information for future use
+- **DIRECT_SAVE_REQUEST**: User explicitly asks to remember specific information for future use
-- User references needing information across conversations
+- **CROSS_CONVERSATION_NEED**: User references needing information to persist across different conversations or sessions
-- User wants to track or monitor something over time
+- **TRACK_OR_MONITOR_ITEM**: User expresses a desire to track or monitor an entity, data, or status over an extended period

-**2. IMPLICIT INFORMATION VALUE:**
+**2. IMPLICIT INFORMATION VALUE (Data with inherent future utility):**
-- Technical details that will likely be referenced again
+- **REUSABLE_TECHNICAL_DETAIL**: Key technical specifications, configurations, or solutions that are highly likely to be referenced or reused
-- Project structure or requirements information
+- **CORE_PROJECT_KNOWLEDGE**: Foundational project structure, architectural decisions, or critical requirements information
-- User preferences that affect multiple interactions
+- **INFLUENTIAL_USER_PREFERENCE**: User-stated preferences or operational settings that will affect behavior across multiple interactions or tasks
-- Relationships between components/systems/people
+- **SIGNIFICANT_ENTITY_RELATIONSHIP**: Important connections, dependencies, or hierarchies identified between components, systems, individuals, or concepts

 **3. INFORMATION MODIFICATION TRIGGERS:**
 - **CREATE (create_entities)**: When discovering NEW important information not in the graph